HBX814/Real_Estate_Bot/README.md

 1. **Image is processed** using `BLIP` to create a caption.
 2. **Caption + user description** is passed into `FLAN-T5` for a helpful suggestion.
 3. For FAQs, user's query (and location, if given) is passed to `FLAN-T5` for a legal response.
+4. Optional: A keyword classification layer decides which agent should handle the query (in automated settings).

 ---